Growth Hormone as Treatment For Fibromyalgia

 By Lisa Wells, RN

-In the 24 years I have been involved with growth hormone (GH) therapies I have many times been asked whether it helps those who suffer with fibromyalgia.
-Over these past years we have had clients diagnosed with fibromyalgia who have reported improvements with their symptoms while taking our HGH Plus product.
-In fact, I began working with homeopathic HGH because of the many benefits I received including improvements to my fibromyalgia.
+In the 25 years I have been involved with human growth hormone (GH or HGH) therapies I have many times been asked whether it helps those who suffer with fibromyalgia.
+Over these past years I have heard clients diagnosed with fibromyalgia who have reported improvements with their symptoms while taking growth hormone therapy.

 The Growth Hormone and IGF-1 Factor